GBHEM Launches Regional Conference Higher Education Fund

 “This fund allows us to work more intentionally with higher education institutions in different contexts across the church to support education that is rooted in regional realities, rather than relying on a one-size-fits-all approach,” said Roland Fernandes, general secretary of Higher Education and Ministry and Global Ministries.
 “I am glad that we are able to use agency reserves to support this initiative, which was approved by General Conference without funding set aside.”

-Under the approved structure, each of the church’s 20 episcopal areas in Africa, Europe and the Philippines will be invited to apply for up to $50,000 per year, for a potential annual distribution of $1 million for four years.
+Under the approved structure, each of the church’s 20 episcopal areas in Africa, Europe and the Philippines will be invited to apply for up to $50,000 per year.
 Funds may be used across multiple institutions within an episcopal area and are limited to United Methodist-related colleges and universities.
 The grants will not be used for theological education as theological schools are already funded by the Regional Conference Theological Education Fund (RCTEF).
 Grants will be awarded for one year and may be renewed for up to three years, subject to reporting requirements and available funds.

 Related Posts